raphaeljolivet/java2typescript/java2typescript-maven-plugin/README.md

 # Setup

-To use this plugin, you need to declare a custom repository, and bind the **generate** goal to some phase.
+To use this plugin, you first need to declare a custom repository

+and bind the **generate** goal to some phase.